zmanian/gaia/spec.md

 type QueueElemUnbondDelegation struct {
 	QueueElem
-	Payout      sdk.Actor // account to pay out to
-    Shares      uint64    // amount of shares which are unbonding }
+	Payout      auth.Account // account to pay out to Shares      uint64    // amount of shares which are unbonding }
 ```